DoctorKisow/Document-Library/Document Library/Document Library.md

 <br/><br/>
 :page_facing_up: [Rage-quit: Coder unpublished 17 lines of JavaScript and "broke the Internet"](https://github.com/DoctorKisow/Document-Library/blob/6c642da01de86f10c149ad7d14e9c26c41921ba5/Document%20Library/Rage-quit%20Coder%20unpublished%2017%20lines%20of%20JavaScript%20and%20%E2%80%9Cbroke%20the%20Internet%E2%80%9D%20Ars%20Technica.pdf)<br/>

-The article "Rage-quit coder unpublished 17 lines of JavaScript and broke the internet" by Ars Technica describes an incident involving a developer named Azer Koçulu, who removed his small but widely-used JavaScript package called "left-pad" from the npm (Node Package Manager) repository.
+This article describes an incident involving a developer named Azer Koçulu, who removed his small but widely-used JavaScript package called "left-pad" from the npm (Node Package Manager) repository.
 This package, containing only 17 lines of code, was a dependency for many popular projects, including those managed by major companies.

 Koçulu's decision to unpublish his package stemmed from a dispute with npm over another package he had named "Kik", which conflicted with the name of a popular messaging app. npm sided with the app's developers, prompting Koçulu to remove all his packages in protest.